Installing scikit-bio#

 pip install scikit-bio

-scikit-bio is available as third-party packages from software repositories for multiple Linux/BSD distributions.
+Scikit-bio is available as third-party packages from software repositories for multiple Linux/BSD distributions.
 However, these packages may or may not be the latest version.
 The scikit-bio development team is not involved in the maintenance of these packages.

 For example, users of Debian-based Linux distributions (such as Ubuntu and Linux Mint) may install scikit-bio using: